Malappuram district: Rivers

 Major rivers flowing through the district are Chaliyar, Kadalundi River, Bharathappuzha, and Tirur River.
 Chaliyar has a total length of about 168 km. and a drainage area of 2818 km2.
-It passes through Nilambur, Mampad, Edavanna, Areekode, and Vazhakkad in district and then flows through Kozhikode-Malappuram district border and empties itself into the Arabian sea at Chaliyam.
+It passes through Nilambur, Mampad, Edavanna, Areekode, and Vazhakkad in district and then flows through Kozhikode-Malappuram district border and empties itself into the Arabian Sea at Chaliyam.
 Several larger and smaller tributaries of Chaliyar are there in the valley of Nilambur Taluk.
 Karimpuzha, the largest tributary of Chaliyar, and Thuthapuzha, one of the largest tributaries of Bharathappuzha, and Olipuzha, one of the largest tributaries of the Kadalundi River, also flow through district.
-Kadalundi River passes through Melattur, Pandikkad, Manjeri, Malappuram, Panakkad, Parappur, Vengara, Tirurangadi, Parappanangadi, Vallikkunnu, and empties itself into Arabian sea at Kadalundi Nagaram in Vallikkunnu on the northwestern border of the district.
+Kadalundi River passes through Melattur, Keezhattur, Pandikkad, Manjeri, Malappuram, Panakkad, Parappur, Vengara, Tirurangadi, Parappanangadi, Vallikkunnu, and empties itself into Arabian Sea at Kadalundi Nagaram in Vallikkunnu on the northwestern border of the district.
 It is formed by the confluence of the Olippuzha River and the Veliyar River.
 The Kadalundi River originates from the Western Ghats at the western border of the Silent Valley and flows through the district.
-Olippuzha and Veliyar merge together to form Kadalundi River near Melattur.
+Olippuzha and Veliyar merge to form Kadalundi River in Keezhattur.
 Kadalundi River passes through Eranad and Valluvanad regions.
 It has a length of 130 km, with a catchment area of 1114 km2 and a total runoff of 2189 million cubic feet.
 Bharathappuzha has a total length of 209 km.
 It flows as its tributary Thuthapuzha River through Thootha, Elamkulam, Pulamanthole in Malappuram-Palakkad district border, and joins the main river at Pallippuram.
 Then it again reaches the district from Thiruvegappura reaching at Kuttippuram after flowing through some neighbouring districts.
 Then it entirely flows through the district.
 Bharathappuzha empties itself into the Arabian Sea at Ponnani.
 Tirunavaya, Kuttippuram, Triprangode, Irimbiliyam, Thavanur, and Ponnani are some important towns on the bank of Bharathappuzha.
 Tirur River is 48 km long.
 It joins with Bharathappuzha at Padinjarekara near Ponnani.
 Besides these large rivers, the district has a small river called Purapparamba River, which is just 8 km long.
 It is connected to major rivers via Conolly Canal.
 Several larger and smaller tributaries and streams of the major rivers described above also flows through the district.

-Four estuaries are there - Padinjarekara Azhimukham at Purathur where the rivers Bharathappuzha and Tirur River merge to join Arabian Sea, Puthuponnani promontary where Conolly Canal flows into the sea, Purappuzha Azhimukham at Tanur, and Kadalundi Nagaram Azhimukham at Vallikkunnu in the northwestern border of the district.
+Four estuaries are there – Padinjarekara Azhimukham at Purathur where the rivers Bharathappuzha and Tirur River merge to join Arabian Sea, Puthuponnani promontary where Conolly Canal flows into the sea, Purappuzha Azhimukham at Tanur, and Kadalundi Nagaram Azhimukham at Vallikkunnu in the northwestern border of the district.
 The backwaters like Biyyam, Veliyankode, Manur, and Kodinhi, lie in the coastal Taluks.
 Ponnani Canal was constructed for the transportation of goods from Ponnani to Tirur railway station during British Raj.
 Here is a description about the Ponnani Canal by Basel Mission employees at Kodakkal.